kernoslabs/documentation/technology/source/backend/golang/data_structures/arrays.rst

 To access an individual element, use the **[ ]** operator.

-.. todo:: Accessing array elements
+.. topic:: Accessing array elements

 .. code-block:: golang